This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism. Some changes have been made.

 “Can we just do away with the idea that Assad’s Syria is a socialist democratic state?
 It is false and the author does not try to prove any of his affirmations about Syria.
 This piece is garbage as a result, does nothing but cloud our judgement of the situation”- some person on /r/fulldiscourse

 This person clearly did NOT read my post.
-I specifically called the “Assad’s Syria” a “secular, socially democratic state” and criticized Gowans for calling it socialist (certain parts are bolded for emphasis):
+I specifically did not call “Assad’s Syria” a “secular, socially democratic state” and criticized Gowans for calling it socialist:

 Hence, their “criticism” was disingenuous.

 “So ridiculous that the war for a de facto monarchy (the Al-Assads) that is fought for by one of the most aggressive imperialist regimes doesn’t get any meaningful criticism on a website called ‘anti-imperialism.org””- person on /r/syriancivilwar/

 This is an Orientalist diatribe.
 To call the Bashar Al-Assad or the Assad family in general royal is laughable (it’s as bad as calling the DPRK a “monarchy”).
 They were duly elected by the people of Syria and not even the intelligence and military establishments of the murderous empire (U$) have EVER called them monarchial.
 They have scowled at Syria since the 1960s.
 Russia, which is implied here, is NOT “one of the most aggressive imperialist regimes.”
 Such aggressiveness comes from the murderous empire (U$) and European capitalists, not the Russian imperialists.

 “Imagine a prose written by a late 19th, early 20th century industrialist writing for a pro-industrialist website, promoting the virtues of child labor and educating the poor through hard labor.
 Sorry, but that’s how ridiculous it is to be a revolutionary anti-imperialist in 2017.
 Or should be.”- person on /r/syriancivilwar/